Danp04/danp04.github.io/docs/Visual Studio Code basics.md

-# Visual Studio Code basics
+# Visual Studio Code Basics
 {: .no_toc}

 ### Table of contents